About the Journal

 International Editorial Advisory Board

-A team of Consulting Editors make up the Journal's International Editorial Advisory Board (see homepage for members).
-Consulting Editors are members of the rural education research community.
-This may include both academics in the field, practitioners (i.e. teachers, departmental officials, research students) and other interested parties with expertise in matters pertaining to rural education.
-Consulting editors contribute to the overall development of the journal by reviewing publications and providing ongoing feedback about the journal's direction.
-Consulting Editors do not need to attend editorial meetings.
-Each Consulting Editor brings a set of skills to the Journal to support the quality of the submissions, and to contribute to the content of the Journal.
+Editorial Advisory Board members are a respected part of the rural education research community (see home page for names).
+They may include academics in the field, practitioners (i.e. teachers, departmental officials, research students) and other interested parties with expertise in matters pertaining to rural education.
+Board members contribute to the overall development of the journal by reviewing publications and providing ongoing feedback about the journal's direction.
+They do not need to attend editorial meetings.
+Each Board member brings a set of skills to the Journal to support the quality of the submissions, and to contribute to the content of the Journal.
 Their input is strategically important for the Journal for quality improvement and expanding its reach.
 The Editor convenes meetings of the Editorial Advisory Board twice per year.

 Sponsors